espocrm/documentation/docs/development/metadata/select-defs.md

 Path: metadata > selectDefs > {EntityType}

+Parameters used by *Select* framework that converts serarch parameters (sent from the front-end) to ORM queries.

 ## accessControlFilterClassNameMap

 Class names for access control filters.
 Classes should implement `Espo\Core\Select\AccessControl\Filter` interface.

 Default filters are available at `Espo\Core\Select\AccessControl\Filters`.

+Note: `mandotory` filter is applied for all users.
+If you need to apply some a

 ## boolFilterClassNameMap